qzhang503/proteoQ/vignettes/README.md

-The tool currently processes the peptide spectrum matches (PSM) tables from [Mascot](https://http://www.matrixscience.com/) and [MaxQuant](https://www.maxquant.org/) searches, for 6-, 10- or 11-plex TMT experiments.
+The tool currently processes the peptide spectrum matches (PSM) tables from [Mascot](https://http://www.matrixscience.com/) and [MaxQuant](https://www.maxquant.org/) searches, for 6-, 10- or 11-plex TMT experiments using Thermo's orbitrap mass analyzers.
 Peptide and protein results are then produced with users' selection of parameters in data filtration, alignment and normalization.
 The package further offers a suite of tools and functionalities in statistics, informatics and data visualization by creating 'wrappers' around published R routines.

 Installation
 ------------